MileHacker Logo

 Spring (March - May): Temperatures typically range from 15-25°C (59-77°F).
 Moderate rainfall increases as May approaches.
 Humidity begins its ascent.
 This period delivers agreeable conditions for outdoor pursuits, with blooming flora adding to the scenery.
 Mornings sometimes bring a light mist, creating a serene ambiance over the lake.

 Summer (June - August): Expect steamy and hot weather, having temperatures frequently reaching 25-30°C (77-86°F) or even higher.
 Frequent thunderstorms in the afternoon occur, and the likelihood of typhoons persists from July through September.
-High humidity lends a dense sensation to the air.
+High humidity lends a heavy sensation to the air.
 Despite the warmth, the abundant greenery flourishes, and the lake preserves its allure.

 Optimal Seasons